Walther Dahl: Wing commander

 On 21 May 1944, Dahl was appointed commander of Jagdgeschwader zur besonderen Verwendung (JG z.b.V.—a special purpose fighter wing).
 He led the unit until taking command of Jagdgeschwader 300 (JG 300—300th Fighter Wing) on 27 June 1944.
-Dahl set up his Geschwaderstab (headquarters unit) at Ansbach, planning combined operations with JG 3 "Udet".
+Dahl set up his Geschwaderstab at Ansbach, planning combined operations with JG 3 "Udet".
 Dahl succeeded Major Walter Brede as commander of JG 300.
 Command of III.
 Gruppe of JG 3 was then passed to Major Karl-Heinz Langer.